The SIP Team

 We Believe in Inclusion!

-Executive Director, SIP - Riverside County Office of Education
+Executive Director - Riverside County Office of Education

-Kristin Brooks, Ed.D., has been the driving force behind SIP’s success from 2014 to present, supporting and motivating grantees towards inclusion while leading to spectacular outcomes which have influenced the expansion of the SIP project.
-A seasoned professional, Kristin has dedicated the past 20 years to the education and inclusion of students with and without disabilities.
+Kristin Brooks, Ed.D., has worked alongside her colleagues to support and motivate educational communities towards inclusion while leading to spectacular outcomes which have influenced the expansion of the SIP project.
+A seasoned professional, Kristin has dedicated the past 24 years to the education and inclusion of students with and without disabilities.
 Trained as a speech-language pathologist, she was instrumental in co-creating a pioneering inclusive preschool in southern California in 2005 that continues to thrive today.
-A true believer in having organizational systems recognize their ‘self-imposed barriers’ while working to eliminate the same via transforming their culture, policies and practices, Kristin inspires and informs audiences by presenting at a range of statewide conferences and symposiums.
-Her diverse range of experience includes serving as a site level Administrator as well as a Special Education Director for the entire District.
-Always looking to widen impact and maximize benefits for all students, Kristin transitioned to statewide grant work supporting multiple local educational agencies (LEAs) through systems change to build, implement, sustain, and scale up services and programs toward inclusion and achievement.
+A true believer in having organizational systems recognize their ‘self-imposed barriers’ while working to eliminate the same via transforming their culture, policies and practices.
+Kristin inspires and informs audiences by presenting at a range of statewide and national conferences and symposiums.
+Her diverse range of experience includes serving as a site, district, and county administrator applying research to practice.
+Always looking to widen impact and maximize benefits for all students, Kristin transitioned to statewide grant work supporting multiple local educational agencies through systems change to build, implement, sustain and scale up services and programs in the name of inclusion and achievement.
 Kristin earned her master’s degree in Communicative Disorders and her doctorate in Leadership for Educational Justice from the University of Redlands.

-Director of Program Supports - El Dorado County SELPA/Charter SELPA
+Director of Equity and Inclusive Practices – El Dorado SELPAs